What is Over Possessiveness?

 These are the reasons which cause possessiveness in relationships

-2) How to Deal with Your Possessive Partner?
+2) How to Deal with Your Over Possessive Partner?

 Many people tend to confuse possessiveness with love.
 But it isn’t.
-Possessiveness is not Love.
+Possessiveness, in general, is part of a relationship but an excessive amount of possessiveness is very unhealthy for your relationship.
 In simple words, it is just the opposite of love i.e. anti-love.

-If you recognize signs of possessiveness in your other half, before taking any step you should understand that it’s NOT ABOUT YOU. your partner is possessive, it is his/her issue and nothing of your doing.
+If you recognize signs of possessiveness in your other half, you should understand that it’s NOT ABOUT YOU before taking any step. your partner is possessive, it is his/her issue and nothing of your doing.
 But there are some ways you can deal with your possessive partner in a caring way.

 You can reassure your partner about your love and affection for them and the current state of your relationship.
 If their possessiveness hasn’t crossed the line into abuse or is way too controlling this may be enough to reassure them about the stability of your relationship.
 If reassuring your partner doesn’t help with possessiveness, therapy may be the next step.
 This may help them with issues from their past.
 You may both benefit from Online Counseling